-It is accepted that change is now constant and all senior leaders need to develop strength in behaviours to help them lead change effectively.
+It is widely accepted that change is now constant and all senior leaders need to develop strength in behaviours to help them lead change effectively.

 But even the best of us, when faced with this constant change, will feel daunted and even overwhelmed.
 The good news is that it doesn’t need to be that way.